-When extreme weather devastates your property, knowing how to proceed can feel impossible.
+When disaster strikes your property, knowing how to proceed can feel impossible.
 Once you have ensured your residents and staff are safe, it’s time to spring into action.
 Navigating those next steps and staying organized amid the chaos is no easy task.
 Developing a disaster response plan before it needs to be implemented, and utilizing tools like Rent Manager’s Service Issue Checklists, will help prepare you when disaster strikes.

 Crafting a Disaster Response Plan